attadanta/rdf-mapper/README.md

  * Schemas are associated with a names which identifies item types uniquely.
- * Item properties are accessed by integers which identify a cell value.
+ * Item properties are accessed by integers which identify property values.

 These requirements are stated in the interfaces which have to be implemented in order to make the data sources for the mapping available